-- Effective use of the Recruitment and Selection Policy and Procedure.
+- Effective use of the Recruitment and Selection Policy;

-- Use of labour monitoring and payroll systems.
+- Use of labour monitoring and payroll system;

-- Completion of audits conducted by internal and external auditors.
+- Completion of audits conducted by internal and external auditors; and

 - Level of communication and personal contact with next link in the supply chain and their understanding of, and compliance with, our expectations.